sgaraud/gnome-extension-taskwarrior/README.md

 has to be enabled with *gnome-tweak-tool*
 ### Configuration

-Few configuration options are available with *gnome-tweak-tool*.
+Configuration option currently available with *gnome-tweak-tool*.

 > taskwarrior gnome shell extension preferences.